-The Virginia Food System Council envisions a sustainable food system contributing to the health, economic vitality and social well-being of all Virginians by working to advance a nutrient-rich and safe food system for Virginians at all income levels, with an emphasis on access to local food, successful linkages between food producers and consumers, and a healthy viable future for Virginia’s farmers and farmland.
-Read more about our goals in the Farm to Table Report.
+The Virginia Food System Council envisions a sustainable food system contributing to the health, economic vitality and social well-being of all Virginians by working to advance a nutrient-rich and safe food system for Virginians at all income levels; it would emphasize access to local food, successful linkages between food producers and consumers, and a healthy viable future for Virginia’s farmers and farmland.

 Why is it important to support our local Virginia state food system?

-- Locally-grown foods pop with flavor and are high in nutrients, often reaching you within 24 hours of harvest.
-Out of state produce may be up to a week old and has often suffered nutrient loss.
+Locally-grown foods pop with flavor and are high in nutrients, often reaching you within 24 hours of harvest.
+Out of state or imported produce may be up to two weeks old resulting in some nutrient loss.

-- Buying local food sustains your family and community with delicious, healthy local foods!
+Buying local food sustains your family and community with delicious, nutrient-rich foods!

-- Buying local lets you build a relationship with your farmer and discuss issues concerning the safety and nutrition of your food.
+By buying local you build a relationship with your farmer and can discuss growing practices that affect the safety and nutrition of your food.

-- By supporting local Virginia agriculture, you protect your Virginia’s farmland from urban sprawl and development and you help protect natural ecosystems and biodiversity.
+By supporting local Virginia agriculture, you protect Virginia’s farmland from urban sprawl and development, and you help protect natural ecosystems and biodiversity.

-- Supporting local farms can help to create jobs for your region.
+Supporting local farms can create jobs for your region.

-- A strong local economy insulates your region from national and global recessions.
+A strong local economy helps insulate your region from national and global recessions.

-- Buying local food helps to reduce dependence on foreign oil needed to ship food thousands of miles, thus cutting back on greenhouse gas emissions.
+Buying local food helps to reduce dependence on energy costs for transportation, thus cutting back on greenhouse gas emissions.